noushin94/regression/README.md

 # regression
- evaluating different regressors and their MSE
+ evaluating different regressors and their MSEs